 Ryan Goodwin: Sure.
 Great.
 Thank you for the opportunity.
-We’re a Melbourne based building or design and building firm burning in this space for some 20 years now.
+We’re a Melbourne-based building or design and building firm burning in this space for some 20 years now.
 I’ve had this current company for over 12 years.
 We’ve seen some success in the last few years and a bit of growth.
-What we are really well-known for is serving our clients is a bit of a one stop shop so we’re a bit of an inclusive type builder where people can come to us for design build projects.
+What we are really well-known for is serving our clients is a bit of a one-stop shop so we’re a bit of an inclusive type builder where people can come to us for design-build projects.
 Our business specialises in all renovations and extensions where they’d be small cosmetic projects.
-We’re really well known in our signature products of bathrooms and kitchens and some of that design a creative space all the way through to large extension, second storey large construction projects and some developments as well, including new homes.
+We’re really well known for our signature products of bathrooms and kitchens and some of that design a creative space all the way through to large extension, second storey large construction projects, and some developments as well, including new homes.

 It’s not just a matter of, we’ll just pay more money because every dollar that you go up the budget, then that’s coming out of your pocket.
 There’s definitely a different mindset.
 It’s important when you are selecting a builder that you do go with someone that understands your parameters.